 I usually do a search of Google and Bloglovin, plus if I remember reading about a certain place on somebody else’s blog I’ll dig that up too and bookmark it!
 Something I also do is make a google map of the area.
 I also have one layer for animals and one layer for vegan places and then the other layers are dependent on place (so, my Japan map has a “temple” layer whereas Helsinki had a “Tove and Moomin” layer which later became a blog guide).
 The benefit of this is you’ll discover what areas you’ll want to spend most time in.
 This will also help later with actually planning the trip out!

 Hopefully, in reading and learning about the place, you’ll have a good idea of when you want to go.
 For example, for my previous trip to Japan, we wanted to go late March-April so we could catch the cherry blossoms, whereas with New York in 2016 we very specifically wanted to be there for Christmas!
 I tend to note down any specific festivals or national holidays as I read about them, and then come back to that later.
-For quite a while my trip to Helsinki was going to be in June so we could catch the midsummer festivals… this didn’t end up working out, but if you find a specific thing you want to visit for then at least note that down.
 Don’t forget to take seasons into account here as well.
 Depending where you’re off to, you want to make sure you’re avoiding rainy season, cyclone weather and so on!
 I’m always shocked at the amount of people I see visiting Mauritius for Christmas aka MONSOON SEASON.

 Okay!
 So at this point you know when you want to go and how long for, roughly how much it will cost you, and what you want to do whilst you’re out there.
 Now you’ve got your entire trip planned you can buy the flights to go there..!
 Sort of.
 So the benefit of knowing all the background for your trip is you can basically sit around, wait until you’ve got the funds (vital), and THEN… wait for flights to come up.
 I think I mentioned before that I’d been planning to go to Cuba for about three years.
 That’s three years I basically had my map, itinerary idea and budget just sat around (that trip went through four previous partners before Ryan lucked in).
 I didn’t want to spend more than £400 on flights but was struggling to find anything cheaper.
 At some point I met Ryan, that happened, and he wanted in on the trip, so I was now looking for two sets of flights for cheap.